-This course is open to students of all academic backgrounds.
+This course will be offered via remote instruction on Zoom.
+It is open to students of all academic backgrounds.
 Undergraduates welcome; please contact instructor for permission.

 INSTRUCTORS:

 Offer Grembek, PhD (UC Berkeley), grembek@berkeley.edu

 Safe Transportation Research and Education Center (SafeTREC), affiliated with the Institute of Transportation Studies and the School of Public Health